PL 116315 Sec 1020 @ Limitation on Certain Commissions, Bonuses, and Other Incentive Payments:

 Returning Newman University Students

 Previously enrolled Newman University students do not need to go through the current admission application process.
-Please see the Registrar directly in order to re-enroll into Newman University.
+Please see the Registrar directly in order to complete an application for re-admission and re-enroll into Newman University.

 Newman University is committed to partnering with military students.
 If a student has a leave of absence due to temporary military duty or assignment, they may re-enter under the original catalog of admittance, provided the degree and major are still available.
 Detailed information is available under Veteran Benefits and Certifications .